satojkovic/algorithms/README.md

 ## Linked Lists

 * A linked list is a data structure that represents a sequence of nodes.
+* In a singly linked list, each node has a pointer to the next node in the list, whereas a doubly linked list gives each node pointers to both the next and previous node.
 * Time Complexity

 | operations      | Singly linked list | Doubly linked list | Array |